ehy/swfput-wp/readme.txt

 = 2.1.1 =
-* Chromium 3,4 broken iframe handling will not run scripts with attribute sandbox="allowScripts", so sanbox is removed.
+* Chromium 3,4 broken iframe handling will not run scripts with attribute sandbox="allowScripts", so sandbox is removed.
 	Do web search 'Chromium iframe scripts' to see Chromium dither.

 = 2.1 =